akirasy/freshpack/README.md

 - Get a minimal Debian OS installation, then proceed to installation of i3wm.
 - Debian OS does not include non-free packages.
 Fresh install require offline packages as below.
   - `firmware-realtek.deb` [Download](http://http.us.debian.org/debian/pool/non-free/f/firmware-nonfree/firmware-realtek_20190114-2_all.deb)
-### Debian OS
-- So far so good with default package.

 ## Macbook-Pro
 ### Ubuntu